 This one-day event takes place at T.C.
 Williams High School toward the beginning of each school year and is intended to teach students importance of good communications skills in the workplace.

-The second annual conference, held October 23, covered communications, visual presentation, interviewing, and speaking skills.
+At the second annual conference, held October 23, 2019, students learned through presentations, discussion, and activities about written communication skills, presenting visual and technical data, building resumes, successful teaming, Toastmasters International, and more.
 We adapt the program annually to keep it interesting to students and targeted to their needs.